Larry Slawson received his Master's Degree from UNC Charlotte. He has 15+ years of experience with dogs and various pets.

 Famous Golden Retrievers

-- Liberty (President Gerald R. Ford’s prized pet)
+- Liberty (former President Gerald R. Ford’s prized pet)

-- Kira (2019 pet that rescued two dogs that had fell through the ice into a frozen lake)
+- Kira (2019 pet that rescued two dogs that had fallen through the ice into a frozen lake)

 - Orca (Awarded the PDSA Gold Medal for bravery)